Click Counselor Education Newsletter for Program Information

 Community Counseling/Clinical Mental Health Counseling/School Counseling

-Additionally, last year, including Summer 2012, Fall 2012, and Spring 2013, there were 12 graduates of Jacksonville State University’s School Counseling program.
-Of the admitted students, 90% graduate from the program in the expected time period and 58-60% of those program graduates responding to surveys who are actively seeking jobs are employed as school counselors.
-98% are employed in education.
+Additionally, last year, including Summer 2014, Fall 2014, and Spring 2015, there were 2 graduates of Jacksonville State University’s School Counseling program.
+Of the admitted students, 90% graduate from the program in the expected time period and 90% of those program graduates responding to surveys who are actively seeking jobs are employed as school counselors.
+Ninety-eight% of all school counseling graduates that employment information is available for are employed in education.
+100% of School Counseling graduates passed the Praxis.

-Approximately 101 students are enrolled in all programs (as of Summer 2013) with approximately 32 women and 8 men graduating each year.
+Approximately 82 students are enrolled in both CACREP-accredited programs (at end of Spring 2015) with approximately 80% of graduates being women and 20 % being men each year.
 The Department has a goal of accepting 45 new students each year (15 per term) students each year.
-Ninety percent of accepted students graduate in the expected time period, two and one half years for full-time students and three and one-half years for part-time students.
+Approximately ninety percent of accepted students graduate in the expected time period, two and one half years for full-time students and three and one-half years for part-time students.
 Course availability accommodates both part-time and full-time students.

 COMMUNITY COUNSELING/Clinical Mental Health Counseling PROGRAM